Vbitz/Engine2D/Readme.md

 On a source level you will need to fill in or stub out `Platform_{x}.cpp`.

-Once you have the dependences installed you can run `./tasks.py build_bin` and you will hopefully find a executable has been built.
+Once you have the dependences installed you can run `./tasks.py build_env` and you will hopefully find a executable has been built.

-##Sample Code
+## Sample Code

 ```javascript
 sys.on("draw", "helloWorld.draw", function (e) {